supercodepoet/django-merlin/docs/source/sessionwizard.rst

        that have occured.
 If the data is valid then the wizard stores the clean data in its state object.
     5. If there is another step in the process the wizard sends a redirect to the user to the next step in the sequence.
-If not next step is found the wizard then calls the ``done`` method, which expects to return some ``HttpResponse`` to the user letting them know they are finished with the process.
+If no next step is found the wizard then calls the ``done`` method, which expects to return some ``HttpResponse`` to the user letting them know they are finished with the process.